 Since the 1920s, marijuana has been the subject of myths and propaganda while also being glamorized by pop culture, movies, and television.
 Attitudes relaxed in the 1960s and the drug gained popularity among the upper middle class and with counter-culture movements like Woodstock.
 Experimentation and widespread marijuana use followed.
 Thirty years later, voters passed Proposition 215 in 1996 and California became the first state to allow the medical use of marijuana.
-Today 30 states and the District of Columbia have their own versions of marijuana legislation; however, it remains a Schedule I Controlled Substance under Federal law.
+After the 2018 midterms, 32 states and the District of Columbia have some version of marijuana legislation despite that the drug remains a Schedule I Controlled Substance under Federal law.

 It’s not surprising some employers report difficulty in finding job applicants who can pass a drug test.
-The most current findings for the United States from the National Survey on Drug Use and Health tell us:
+The latest data from the National Survey on Drug Use and Health for Americans aged 12 or older tell us:

 - An estimated 26 million people currently use marijuana.

 - Approximately 3 million people used marijuana for the first time in the past 12 months.

 - Marijuana comprised the most common substance use disorder, impacting an estimated 4.1 million people.